|The Teaching Standards|

 A constructivist view of learning recognizes that the development of ideas and the acquisition of lasting understandings take time and experiences (Saunders, 1992).
 In the typical classroom, this means that fewer concepts and subjects can be covered during the school year or, in this case, in five days of instruction.
 Nevertheless, research suggests that students who are given time and opportunity to thoroughly grasp a small number of important concepts do better on traditional tests than students who are exposed briefly to a large number of ideas (Sizer, 1992; Knapp, 1995).
 In fact, the intensive thinking involved in constructing a thorough understanding of a few major ideas appears to benefit all students, regardless of ability.

-This instructional model allows students to share common experiences related to emerging and reemerging infectious diseases, to use and build on prior knowledge, to construct meaning, and to assess continually their understanding of a major concept.
+This instructional model allows students to share common experiences related to cancer, to use and build on prior knowledge, to construct meaning, and to assess continually their understanding of a major concept.
 It avoids excessive use of lecture because research shows that 10 minutes of lecture is near the upper limit of comfortable attention that students give to lecture material, whereas the attention span in an investigative activity is far longer (Project Kaleidoscope, 1991).
 In the 5E model, the teacher acts as facilitator and coach much more frequently than he or she acts as the disseminator of information.

 Copyright | Credits | Accessibility